Bognor Regis railway station: Electrification

-The official inauguration took place on 30 June 1938, and regular electric services commenced on 2nd July 1938.
+The official inauguration took place on 30 June 1938, and regular electric services commenced on 2 July 1938.
 The normal fast train service to Bognor Regis from Victoria was via Sutton, Dorking and Horsham, dividing at Barnham.
 The front four-car unit detached and continued forward to Portsmouth, and the rear 8 cars (4-Buf + 4-Cor) ran to Bognor Regis.
 At peak times some London trains ran via Three Bridges, or to and from London Bridge.

-Suffix Regis

-The town was known simply as Bognor.
-In 1930 the town was renamed Bognor Regis, after King George V convalesced there in 1929, in recognition of the ambience, facilities and general well-being he enjoyed in and around the area.

 Facilities

 The station has a ticket office, car park, and 4 platforms in use: platforms 1 to 3 are 12 carriages in length whilst platform 4 is only 4 carriages long.
-The station has a small cafe and newspaper shop.
+The station has a small Café.